Written By: Epicstu Wyvernwriter

 Edward sat down next to his new friend.
 “A pleasure to meet you, Exodus.
 You already know my name it seems”

 “Indeed,” Exodus laughed.
 “You must tell me; what was it like being dead?”
-He couldn’t help but be inquisitive about something even the Sabertooth Snow Tigers had no knowledge of.
+He couldn’t help but be inquisitive about something even the Sabertooth Snow Tigers had no true knowledge of.

 Edward thought for a moment.
 “I don’t remember.”
 He stared into his coffee.
 “The Reliquary, is it safe?”